nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `upcoming`
 * The `upcoming` command provides the list of internships that have events (interviews/assessments) or deadlines (application deadline/offer acceptance deadline) within the upcoming week.
-* In other words, it gives you the list of internships that have a `STATUS` of `New/Offered/Assessment/Interview`, and the `DATE`  falls within the upcoming week.
+* In other words, it gives you the list of internships that have a `STATUS` of `New/Offered/Assessment/Interview` and a `DATE` that  falls within the upcoming week.
 * Upcoming week is defined as the current day and the 6 days that follow it.

 Examples:
-* `upcoming` If today's date is 5 January 2023, it will list all internships that have a `STATUS`of `New/Offered/Assessment/Interview` and `DATE` is from 5 January 2023 to 11 January 2023 inclusive.
+* `upcoming` If today's date is 5 January 2023, it will list all internships that have a `STATUS` of `New/Offered/Assessment/Interview` and a `DATE` that is from 5 January 2023 to 11 January 2023 inclusive.

-<div style="page-break-after: always;"></div>

 [//]: # (@@author potty10)
-### Deleting Internships by Index : `delete-index`
+### Deleting Internships by Indices : `delete-index`
-Need to keep your screen nice and tidy? `delete-index` can help you achieve this by deleting multiple internships using their indices.
+Need to keep your screen neat and tidy? `delete-index` can help you achieve this by deleting multiple internships using their indices.

 Format: `delete-index INDEX [INDEX]...`